-The period for receipt of timely notice of stockholder proposals for submission to the Entegris 2012 Annual Meeting of Stockholders without inclusion in the Company's 2012 proxy statement is not earlier than December 2, 2011 and not later than January 2, 2012.
+Likewise the By-Laws specify that the period for receipt of timely notice of stockholder proposals for submission to the Entegris 2013 Annual Meeting of Stockholders without inclusion in the Company's 2013 proxy statement is not earlier than January 2, 2013 and not later than February 1, 2013.
 Unless such notice is received by Entegris at its headquarters at 129 Concord Road, Billerica, MA 01821, Attention Peter W. Walcott, Senior Vice President, General Counsel and Secretary, within such period, proxies with respect to such meeting will confer discretionary voting authority with respect to any such matter.